CodeTheory/__gulp4-postcss-example/README.md

 Please feel free to use any of this code on your own system.
 This repo is a way for me to contribute to the wonderful community that exists through open source code.
 Thank you to all those that also contribute!

+##### Why use PostCSS and not SASS/LESS etc?
+Since posting this repo I've had quite a few questions as to why anyone should use PostCSS over SASS at all.
+The answer is to go with what you prefer.
+The reason that I've given others as to why I've chosen to experiment with PostCSS lately is that I love some of the features that it supports.

+PostCSS doesn't have to be anything you don't want it to be.
+Pick and chose the extensions you want to use, remove the ones you don't want and extend over time if you wish.
+Generally it's just a great ecosystem that's highly extendible.
+The speed of it is also nice too.

 ---
 ### Installation